Developer-Shaikot/Team--121/README.md

 3. There are a hidden section for every products.
 By clicking the "Explore" button, details and sample pictures will pop up underneath the explore button.

 Packages:

-React native
+1.React native

-Expo
+2.Expo

-React native bootstrap
+3.React native bootstrap